araikyegiazaryan/metaphor/README.md

 # CSUN-UI
-A responsive UI toolkit to quickly create prototypes with CSUN branding.
+A responsive UI toolkit to rapidly create prototypes & applications with CSUN branding.